TejinderKaur123/Cyclistic-data-analysis/README.md

     WHERE RowNumber > 1;
     ```
     Duplicate ids found: 208 values
     Deleting the rows with duplicate ids after running the select statement inside so I know what I am deleting.
+Number of rows returned
+    after deleting duplicates = 5779236
     ```
     DELETE FROM tripdata_202207_202306 a
     WHERE a.trip_id IN